agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/03-types/arrays/lesson.md

-Array holds a list of values.
+An array holds a list of values.
 To declare an array, use square brackets `[]`:

 ```motoko
 let days = [ "Mon", "Tue", "Wed", "Thu", "Fri", "Sat", "Sun" ];
 ```

-To access the value at a given index, use the `[]` operator:
+To access the value at a specific index, use the `[]` operator:

 ```motoko
 let tue = days[1]; // "Tue"
 ```

-Array has a size, which is the number of elements it holds.
-You can access the size using the `size` function.
+An array has a size, which refers to the number of elements it holds.
+You can access the size using the `size()` function.
 If you try to access an element that is out of bounds, the program will crash:

 ```motoko
 days[8]; // Error: index out of bounds